 Colonel Edward Deeds designed, built and donated the MCD headquarters.
 Deeds served on the MCD Board of Directors from 1915-1954 and was its first board president.

-MCD is divided into a Main District (flood protection) and two subdistricts – the Aquifer Preservation Subdistrict (groundwater) and the River Corridor Improvement Subdistrict (river fun).
+MCD is divided into a Main District (flood protection) and two subdistricts – the Aquifer Preservation Subdistrict (water stewardship) and the River Corridor Improvement Subdistrict (river recreation).

-MCD created the River Corridor Improvement Subdistrict to enhance public use and enjoyment of river corridors utilizing improvements, amenities and activities within and along the river corridors.
-Whether you like to fish, paddle or cycle, the Dayton region has you covered.
+Our River Corridor Improvement Subdistrict enhances public use and enjoyment of river corridors by utilizing improvements, amenities, and activities within and along the river corridors.
+Whether you like to fish, paddle or cycle, you’ll find plenty of opportunity in the Dayton region.
 More than 40 years ago, MCD built the first 8-mile bike trail loop in downtown Dayton – a trail segment that has become the backbone of the largest paved trail network in the country, with 340 miles.
 And the region boasts more than 290 miles of rivers and streams to fish and paddle.
 These waterways are so awesome, they’ve been designated by the state of Ohio as well as nationally by the U. S. Department of the Interior for their excellence.
 Download a copy of one of our river recreation maps to show you the best places to get onto the river.
 Or request a bike map.